Trapdoor mechanism: First Allin-pattern

 The conversion from musket to breechloader was done by milling open the barrel's breech section and inserting a hinged trapdoor fastened to the top of the barrel.
 A thumb-operated cam latch at the rear of the breechblock held it shut when in closed position.
 The rack-type system extractor was withdrawn automatically as the breechblock was opened and snapped back at the end of its stroke.
-The firing pin was housed within the breechblock.
-The hammer nose was flattened to accommodate the firing pin.
+The firing pin was housed within the breechblock while the old hammer was replaced with a new one.